rileymengel/powerbi-final-project/README.md

 3. Ensure any new data follows the same structure (column names and types).
 4. Click **Refresh** to update visuals.
 5. Use slicers to interact with the report.
-6. Refer to the project appendix for detailed variable mapping between Tableau and Power BI reports.
+6. Refer to the project appendix for detailed variable mapping between Tableau and Power BI for each individual report.

 ## Report Design Details